safepay/sensor.fronius/README.md

 Next you need to create two new sensors for grid energy consumption and production.
 And this is what will differ depending on your smart meter installation.

-1. Feed-in path
-This is the simplest setup.
+1. **Feed-in path.** This is the simplest setup.
 With the smart meter in the feed-in path (next to your main electricity meter) it already knows what you are consuming and producing.
 But it counts the accumulative values.
 And we need daily vaules, in kWh, to match the sensor.fronius_day_energy.

 Create the two sensors for daily consumption and production.
 Note: if smart meter energy sensors are not in kWh you need to convert those two to kWh using template sensors.